Folk College

 Saturday, 11 pm

-Dorm Jam – Steve Buckalew & Richard Sleigh (Level 3-5, SI, ear)
+Dorm Jam – Richard Sleigh & Eric Ian Farmer (Level 2-5, SI, ear)

 Stop by the dorm lounge for informal jamming before you roll into bed.
 Anything you want to play or sing is welcome!